 Recently, I received awesome news from one of my closest friends that she and her husband are expecting baby number 3!
 I am not 100% positive, but I think it only took one or two months of “trying” for them to get pregnant.
 She is what I have labeled as “fertile myrtle.”
-Actually, in my book, anyone who can get pregnant within less than a year is labeled as “fertile myrtle”.
+Actually, in my book, anyone who can get pregnant within less than a year is labeled as “fertile myrtle.”

 I can’t imagine how hard it must have been for her to tell me.
 I already knew they were trying and would often joke about her being pregnant soon.
-However she would always insist that I would be next (she has been such a great encourager); but I am not next and I’m sure she wished I were.
+However, she would always insist that I would be next (she has been such a great encourager); but I am not next, and I’m sure she wished I were.

 What I love most about my friend is her consideration of my feelings in how she told me.
-She didn’t brag about her ability to conceive in such a short amount of time, she didn’t tell me around a big group of people, she didn’t even tell me in person.
+She didn’t brag about her ability to conceive in such a short amount of time; she didn’t tell me around a big group of people, she didn’t even tell me in person.
 I didn’t even get a phone call with the news.
-Instead, she told me via text message and boy was I relieved to be in the comfort of my home and reading it by myself.
+Instead, she told me via text message, and boy was I relieved to be in the comfort of my home and reading it by myself.
 Don’t get me wrong, I am extremely happy for her, but I had to take a sigh of relief that I wasn’t around a big group of people when the announcement was made.

 Telling your “fertility-challenged” friend you are pregnant is never easy.
 This is why I have created a list with a few tips that I think will help when “sharing” your news.

 1. Please don’t try to hide your news.
-The worst thing ever is to find out from another friend, acquaintance, or through social media such as Facebook (unless it is a private message), twitter or instagram.
+The worst thing ever is to find out from another friend, acquaintance, or through social media such as Facebook (unless it is a private message), Twitter or Instagram.

 3. Before you conceive, find out how your “fertility challenged” friend would like to hear your awesome news.
 Personally, I would prefer that if it is going to be announced in front of a large crowd, I find out in advance (even if it is one hour before).
-This is important because if I do have any emotional reactions (tears, heartache, anger, etc.), I will be more prepared to not show it in front of others and therefore be potentially embarrassed.
-Facial expressions that are full of tears, anger, bitterness, and embarrassment are not my best look, and as a matter of fact, they aren’t anyone’s “best” look.
+This is important because if I do have any emotional reactions (tears, heartache, anger, etc.), I will be more prepared not to show it in front of others and therefore be potentially embarrassed.
+Facial expressions full of tears, anger, bitterness, and embarrassment are not my best look, and as a matter of fact, they aren’t anyone’s “best” look.

 4. Let your “fertility challenged” friend know you love her and are praying for her.
 I love how my friend started off the text message letting me know how much she loved me and then ending it with her praying for me.
-She is the bestest!
+She is the best!